ToolTech/Streaming_Map_Demo/README.md

 Setup the Unity git repository in a folder and extract the file http://www.tooltech-software.com/Maps.zip to the "Maps" folder under the Unity project.

+The demo now comes with an URL to an existing test map http:/www.gizmosdk.se/archives/maps/sweden/eksjo/processed/map.gzd

+To run with 32 bits libs change the Assets/csc.rsp file to

+-define:NATIVE_32
+-define:UNITY

+and to run 64 bits libs change to

+-define:NATIVE_64
+-define:UNITY

 Running the demo
 ================